Interior view of a living room with floor-to-ceiling casement windows all around.

 Resource Article

-What makes one type of frame material better than another?
-Which frame materials should you consider given your budget, the style of your home, time required to maintain, and your geographic location?
-Which replacement window frame materials are warranted by the manufacturer to perform to your expectations?
-Read this comprehensive guide to better understand different window frame materials so you make the right decision for your home.
+What makes one type of window frame material better than another?
+What frame materials should you consider given your budget, the style of your home, time required to maintain, and your geographic location?
+At Renewal by Andersen, we talk to homeowners every day who ask us these exact questions.

 Wood